jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   - **entity** means the trustees of a trust, a society, or an institution
   - **excess repayment** has the meaning given to it in section 119
   - **extra pay** has the same meaning as in section RD 7 of the Income Tax Act 2007
+  - **final-year fees-free scheme** has the same meaning as in section 3(1) of the Tax Administration Act 1994
   - **formally notify** has the meaning given to it in section 213
   - **income tax** has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **inform** has the meaning given to it in section 210